nelsonmestevao/dailyprogrammer/stair-case/README.md

 Complete the staircase function in the editor below.
 It should print a staircase as described above.

-staircase has the following parameter(s):
+Staircase has the following parameter(s):

 * n: an integer